Jacob7578/Jacob/README.md

-- 👋 Hi, I’m @MeoNax
+- 👋 Hi, I’m @MeoNax my real name is Jacob.
-- 👀 I’m interested in coding, graphics, physics.
+- 👀 I’m interested in coding, neurology, physics.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ... ( not sure yet ).
 - 📫 How to reach me ?
 Ask me in private ;)